vsillan/game-server-programming-course/presentations/nosql.md

 - Graph oriented make the data into even smaller units
 - Graph example: neo4j
 - Key-value: Just a hashmap but persisted on a disc
-- Column: Cassandra, which implements many of Dynamo’s scaling properties while providing a column-oriented data model inspired by Google’s BigTable.
+- Columnar: Cassandra, which implements many of Dynamo’s scaling properties while providing a column-oriented data model inspired by Google’s BigTable.
 Cassandra is an open source version of a data store built by Facebook for its inbox search feature.
 The system scaled horizontally to index more than 50 TB of inbox data, allowing for searches on inbox keywords and recipients.
 Data was indexed by user ID, where each record consisted of an array of search terms for keyword searches and an array of recipient IDs for recipient searches.

 ---

 ## Schema agnostic

-A database schema is the description of all possible data and data structures in a relational database
+A database schema is the description of all possible data and data structures in a relational database <!-- .element: class="fragment" -->

-With a NoSQL database a schema isn’t required
+With a NoSQL database (usually) a schema isn’t required <!-- .element: class="fragment" -->

-Development can be started without doing up‐front schema design
+Changing the structure of the data stored doesn’t need actions on a database level <!-- .element: class="fragment" -->

+Application still needs to know how the data is stored when reading the data <!-- .element: class="fragment" -->

 Note: